Supermarine Sea Otter: Into production

+On 26 January 1940, following the visit of a high-level technical delegation to Supermarine, the Sea Otter was ordered into production.
+It was stipulated that the aircraft needed to land at a lower speed; this was achieved via alterations to the wings.
+Other requested alterations included the addition of a nose-mounted Vickers K machine gun and greater headroom on the flight deck.
+A contract for 190 Sea Otters was issued to Blackburn Aircraft later in 1940, but the contact with the company was cancelled the following year, as it was unable to accommodate the extra workload.

-Accordingly, it was until January 1942 that the Air Ministry placed a production order for the Sea Otter with Saunders-Roe, who had previously manufactured the Walrus as well.
+Accordingly, it wasn't until January 1942 that the Air Ministry placed a production order for the Sea Otter with Saunders-Roe, who had previously manufactured the Walrus as well.
 Due to cooling troubles found with the Perseus engine, the powerplant was changed for production aircraft to the Bristol Mercury XXX engine, which drove a three-bladed propeller.
 The first production Sea Otter, piloted by Jeffrey Quill, performed its first flight during January 1943.
 It was promptly transferred to RAF Worthy Down for its initial flight trials, and subsequently to Helensburgh for further water handling trials.
 Several minor alterations, including an elongated water rudder and a sting-type arrestor hook, occurred around this time.

 Of the 592 aircraft that were at one point on order, only 292 Sea Otters were constructed.
 This was largely due to type's production run being disrupted by limited production capacity and by a sharp reduction in military demand following Victory in Europe Day and the end of the conflict.

 During the postwar era, a large number of Sea Otters were converted for civilian use.
 The cabin was soundproofed and furnished with heating systems.
 In the cabin, seating for four passengers, a chemical toilet and a stowage area for baggage were provided.
 As they were intended for use as bush airplanes in remote areas, versatility was an important aspect; to allow cargo to be carried, the cabin floor was strengthened and fitted with lashing points, and the passenger seats made easily removable.